taylorepskamp/trailRunnin/README.md

 ## About

 The inspiration for this app came from the internet-outage dinosaur chrome game.
-It was a lot of fun to think through the various features that would make this game fun to play.
+It was a lot of fun to think through the various features that would make this game actually playable.
 Very quickly one realizes that even basic games like the dinosaur chrome game require a suprising amount of functionality needed in order to make the game fair, repeatable, and challenging.

 ## Challenges